John Cena: Storyline with the Nexus (2010–2011)

 On the June 7 episode of Raw, during a match against CM Punk, Cena was attacked by all eight former contestants of the first season of NXT, with Wade Barrett as their leader.
-This group, later referring to itself as The Nexus, made Cena lose the WWE Championship to Sheamus at Fatal 4-Way on June 20, as well as their steel cage match on July 18 at Money in the Bank.
-Cena formed an alliance with Edge, Chris Jericho, John Morrison, R-Truth, Bret Hart and former Nexus member Daniel Bryan to defeat The Nexus at SummerSlam on August 15.
-At Night of Champions on September 19, Cena was eliminated by Barrett in a six-pack challenge elimination match for the championship.
+This group, later referring to itself as the Nexus, made Cena lose the WWE Championship to Sheamus at Fatal 4-Way on June 20, as well as their steel cage match on July 18 at Money in the Bank.
+Cena formed an alliance with Edge, Chris Jericho, John Morrison, R-Truth, Bret Hart, and former Nexus member Daniel Bryan to defeat the Nexus at SummerSlam on August 15.
+At Night of Champions on September 19, Cena was eliminated by Barrett in a six-pack challenge elimination match for the WWE Championship.

-At Hell in a Cell on October 3, Cena faced Barrett with the stipulations that if he were to lose, he would join The Nexus, and if he were to win, The Nexus would disband.
-Cena lost to Barrett and reluctantly joined The Nexus.
+At Hell in a Cell on October 3, Cena faced Barrett with the stipulations that if he were to lose, he would join the Nexus, and if he were to win, the Nexus would disband.
+Cena lost to Barrett and reluctantly joined the Nexus.
 On October 24, Cena and fellow Nexus member David Otunga defeated Rhodes and Drew McIntyre to win the WWE Tag Team Championship at Bragging Rights.
 Later that night, Cena was forced to help Barrett defeat Orton in a WWE Championship match; Barrett won by disqualification, but not the title.
 The next night on Raw, Cena and Otunga lost the titles to fellow Nexus members Heath Slater and Justin Gabriel when Barrett ordered Otunga to lie down and lose the titles.

-At Survivor Series on November 21, Cena officiated another WWE Championship match between Barrett and Orton; per stipulation, if Barrett did not win the championship, Cena would be "fired" from the WWE.
+At Survivor Series on November 21, Cena officiated another WWE Championship match between Barrett and Orton; per stipulation (Loser Leaves Town match), if Barrett did not win the championship, Cena would be "fired" from the WWE.
 Cena was fired (kayfabe) after Orton retained against Barrett.
 The next night on Raw, Cena gave a farewell speech before again costing Barrett the title by interfering in his rematch with Orton.
 A week later, Cena invaded Raw, first as a spectator, but then attacked members of the Nexus, explaining he would still take them down one by one despite not being employed.
 On the December 13 episode of Raw, Cena was rehired by Barrett in exchange that he would face him on December 19 at TLC: Tables, Ladders & Chairs in a chairs match, which Cena won.